goessner/g2/README.md

 ### Wiki ###
-See the [Wiki](https://github.com/goessner/g2/wiki) to lern more about the usage of g2!
+See the [Wiki](https://github.com/goessner/g2/wiki) to learn more about the usage of g2!

 [img01]: ./img/g2-concept.png "g2 command queue"